Nancy LT Hamilton, author

 What should I watch and read to get started making jewelry?

 Fabulous!
 You have enough tools to “Make” lots of jewelry!
 You also have plenty of metal.
-Looks like you’ve got a nice space to play in too!
+It looks like you’ve got a nice space to play in too!
 Lucky woman!

 - A Tour of the Studio – April 2012